mamertmg/playgrounds/README.md

 ## New
 - Small demo for event CRUD on the detailpage
 - Implemented and/or improved CRUD for event and lost&found
+- Modified playground model: new suburb field + age_group is now min_age and max_age.

 ## Usage